How to be Sensible and Gamble Responsibly (Examples)

 How much should I bet?

-It can be very easy to get carried away in the moment if you are at the races with friends or enjoying a night out in a casino or at a greyhound track but try and remember to ask yourself the question of how am I going to feel tomorrow if I have lost a lot of money.
+It can be very easy to get carried away in the moment if you are at the races with friends or enjoying a night out in a casino or at a greyhound track, but try and remember to ask yourself the question of - how am I going to feel tomorrow if I have lost a lot of money?

-Imagine you are going to place a well-researched bet now and you will most likely have an immediate idea about the amount you would feel comfortable staking.
-Imagine yourself handing over the money and if you feel uncomfortable at the amount involved then reduce it until it is not giving you cause for concern.
-The opposite also has to be true in that it has to be enough that if you win that it will mean something but by trying to gauge a figure by imagining these two scenarios you should come up with a general stake amount that you are comfortable with.
+The opposite also has to be true in that it has to be enough that if you win, it will mean something.
+Still, by trying to gauge a figure by imagining these two scenarios, you should come up with a general stake amount you are comfortable with.

 Set a Daily Stop Loss

-As well as setting budgets and staking limits it's important to set limits on how much you can allow yourself to lose in a day.
-One of the biggest mistakes you can make (as discussed below) is to chase losses by effectively altering your strategy.
+As well as setting budgets and staking limits, it's essential to set limits on how much you can allow yourself to lose in a day.

 Set a Daily Stop Win